 The South Hills Route makes stops all around the Presidio.
 It’s free, available to all, and never requires a Presidio GO Shuttle pass.
 It operates from 6 a.m. to 7 p.m. on weekdays and 11 a.m. to 6 p.m. on weekends.
 See the South Hills Route schedule.

 Shuttles are wheelchair-accessible and feature bike racks.

 The Downtown Route connects the Presidio to downtown San Francisco in 25 minutes.
-It picks up at the Transbay Terminal, Embarcadero BART, and Van Ness/Union Street.
+It picks up near the Salesforce Transit Center, Embarcadero BART, and Van Ness/Union Street.
 It terminates at Presidio Transit Center and connects to the South Hills Route to serve destinations around the Presidio.

 Get around the Presidio using this route, which connects to popular spots like Baker Beach, the California Coastal Trail, and scenic overlooks.

 No. Visitors are welcome to use the shuttle except for limited weekday commute times when the Downtown Route is restricted to residents and tenants only: weekdays during the morning commute (7:30 a.m. to 9 a.m.) and on every other shuttle trip during the evening commute (4:30 p.m., 5 p.m., 5:30 p.m., 6 p.m.).

 Visitors can travel during the restricted commute times only if they have a Muni Visitor Passport, which is not the same as a Clipper Card or monthly MUNI pass.
 It can be purchased for 1, 3, or 7 consecutive days of unlimited rides on MUNI, MUNI Metro, historic streetcars, and cable cars.
 Purchase a MUNI Passport at select retail locations or use the MUNI Mobile App.

 The Presidio GO Shuttle is free!
 Some trips on the Downtown Route during commute hours require a Presidio GO Pass.